-- (a) The 15-minute metering data for individual NMI Datastreams is profiled using the five-minute load profile shape (calculated in 12.3(d)), using the method below, to provide a five-minute representation of the 15-minute metering data. - (i) For each 15-minute interval, identify the three corresponding five-minute intervals from the five-minute load profile calculated in 12.3(d). - (ii) Sum the three five minute interval values to produce the total five-minute load profile energy volume for the 15-minute period. - (iii) For each five-minute interval energy value within the 15-minute period, express the fiveminute energy value as a percentage of the total energy volume calculated in (a)(ii). - (iv) Apply each 5-minute percentage value, calculated in (a)(iii), to the 15-minute interval in (b)(i) to produce a five-minute representation of the total 15-minute energy volume.
+- (a) The energy associated with all metering installations producing 15-minute metering data is summed, both for first-tier and second-tier loads. - (b) The total of the 15-minute metering data (calculated in (a)) is profiled using the five-minute load profile shape (calculated in 12.3(d)), using the method below, to provide a five-minute representation of the 15-minute metering data. - (i) For each 15-minute interval calculated in 12.4(a), identify the three corresponding fiveminute intervals from the five-minute load profile calculated in 12.3(d). - (ii) Sum the three five minute interval values to produce the total five-minute load profile energy volume for the 15-minute period. - (iii) For each five-minute interval energy value within the 15-minute period, express the fiveminute energy value as a percentage of the total energy volume calculated in (b)(ii). - (iv) Apply each 5-minute percentage value, calculated in (b)(iii), to the 15-minute interval in (b)(i) to produce a five-minute representation of the 15-minute energy volume.